lhnguyen102/cuTAGI/README.md

 * [Citation](#citation)

 ## What is cuTAGI ?
-cuTAGI is a probabilistic array framework that is based on Tractable Approximate Gaussian Inference (TAGI) theory.
-It focuses on quantifying the uncertainty in deep neural networks (DNNs) to support tasks in supervised, unsupervised, and reinforcement learning.
+cuTAGI is a probabilistic array framework  built upon the principles of Tractable Approximate Gaussian Inference (TAGI) theory.
+It focuses on quantifying the uncertainty in deep neural networks (DNNs), directly improving their reliability across supervised, unsupervised, and reinforcement learning tasks.

 Some key features of cuTAGI include:
 - **Performance-Oriented Kernels**: All kernels of DNN layers are written in C++/CUDA, with the utilization of pybind11 for seamless Python integration.
 It allows running on CPU and CUDA devices through Python API